top of page

 For each subject, the range of scores will be approximately 70 (lowest) to 140 (highest).
 Overall (both subjects) standardised scores will range from approximately 140 to 280.
 These figures will be included in the feedback.

 You will therefore have a useful indicator to gauge how your daughter is performing compared with other children sitting the test.
-Each school will select the top 120 girls from the test in September and bear in mind that there will be a higher number sitting the test than the number who took the mock test (in 2020, it was 400 girls).
+Each school will select the top girls from the test in September and bear in mind that there will be a higher number sitting the test than the number who took the mock test.

 In terms of the standardized score, a mark of 100 in each subject does not mean that a child has 'passed' the test, but it is almost certain that if this was achieved in the real test, it would be enough to gain a place.
-The cut off point (averaging the two scores) is normally around 185.
+The cut off point is normally around 185 (both subjects combined).
 This is, of course dependent on the cohort of children sitting the test.

 11 plus - Right Choice?